verlaine-muhungu/Learn-Like-Carl/README.md

 Carl is a devnet comic who learns network automation following different phases,Automation is the next big thing neglected by network engineers and some companies ! the fear to do things differently,leads engineers to neglect,for others it is like a threat to their tradional skills !

 Network outages,Humans errors !
 How many times did you heard a bad new in the industry from a great tech company ?
-Discover here [**Oren brigg**]( https://www.linkedin.com/in/orenbrigg/) Cisco israel SE shares an insightful blog on Network Automation https://blogs.cisco.com/developer/embrace-change-network-engineer
+Discover here [**Oren brigg**]( https://www.linkedin.com/in/orenbrigg/) Cisco Meraki PM in San francisco shares an insightful blog on Network Automation https://blogs.cisco.com/developer/embrace-change-network-engineer

 Learn like carl ! learning network automation requires a great investment of your time 🙄,it may take you 6 months of concentration to master the basics,sometimes 1 to 2 years,do not rush,enjoy the journey !